What is the 30% ruling?

 How long does the 30% ruling last?

-Maximum of 5 years (reduced from 8 years in 2019, with transition rules for earlier grants).
-Any prior time spent living or working in the Netherlands within the 25-year window before your current start date is deducted from the duration.
+Five years at most (cut from 8 in 2019, with transition rules for earlier grants).
+Any time you have already lived or worked in the Netherlands within the 25-year window before your start date gets subtracted from the duration.

 Can I still get the 30% ruling in 2026?

 Yes.
-Despite recent legislative changes to tighten and then partially restore the scheme, the 30% ruling remains active for new hires in 2026.
-The specific percentage (30% for 20 months vs flat 27% from 2027) depends on your start date.
-Our calculator assumes the standard 30% allowance for illustrative net-pay projections.
+The scheme has been tightened and then partly restored, but it is active for new hires in 2026.
+The specific percentage (30% for 20 months, or flat 27% from 2027) depends on your start date.
+Our calculator uses the standard 30% allowance for illustrative net-pay projections.